aidenybai/million/README.md

 ### 1kb virtual DOM - it's fast!

 Sometimes, all you want to do is to try and do something—No boilerplate, bundlers, or complex build processes.
-Lucia aims to do this, providing an augmentation layer for your logic, allowing you to bind attributes to your HTML to add interactivity without writing any extra JavaScript.
+Million aims to do this, providing an augmentation layer for your logic, allowing you to bind attributes to your HTML to add interactivity without writing any extra JavaScript.

 ![Code Size](https://badgen.net/badgesize/brotli/https/unpkg.com/million?style=flat-square&label=size) ![NPM Version](https://img.shields.io/npm/v/million?style=flat-square)